 Easy to Use

 Getting started with Amazon Neptune is easy.
-Just launch a new Neptune database instance using the AWS Management Console.
+Just launch a new Neptune database instance using the Amazon Web Services Management Console.
 Neptune database instances are pre-configured with parameters and settings appropriate for the database instance class you have selected.
 You can launch a database instance and connect your application within minutes without additional configuration.
 Database Parameter Groups provide granular control and fine-tuning of your database.

 Easy to Operate